SkooveLearn PianoDownload on the App Store

 ledger line

-The great strength of learning to play the piano is being able to use the incredibly large range of notes on the keyboard.
-Standard keyboards have 88 keys, and that gives us a lot of room to work with.
+The great thing about the piano is its incredible range of notes.
+Standard keyboards have 88 keys.
+That gives us a lot of room to work with!
 Unfortunately, there are only 5 lines on the treble and bass staff.
 How can we use sheet music to represent really high or really low notes?
-The answer is simple: We use Ledger Lines.
-If you’re curious about the ledger lines music definition, this article will teach you everything you need to know.
+The answer is simple.
+We use ledger lines.
+If you’re unsure about what ledger lines are, Skoove is here to help.
+This article will teach you everything you need to know from treble to bass clef ledger lines and how to get used to reading them on your own.
+Let’s dive in!.

 Start your musical journey